Pdeepak18/Razorpay-clone/README.md

-# Razorpay-clone
+⭐ Razorpay Clone ⭐
-Built a web application that closely mimicked design of the popular Indian payment gateway, Razor Pay, using HTML &amp; Tailwind CSS.
+It's a website that has been designed to mimic the design of the popular Indian payment gateway, Razorpay.

+⭕ This Site is Fully Responsive